-The possibility of describing the development of spoilage bacteria in foods by predictive microbiology, and relating the spoilage of the product to a certain level of microorganisms would allow us to estimate the shelf

-Table 6 - Statistical comparison (P values) for Levene and student t tests of the SEP e and number of connections for MLP and PUNN for Lag, Gr, and yEnd a life of different products.
-Of course, the model should include microorganism behavior data throughout the general shelf life of that type of product to estimate realistic shelf life duration of any of the products.
+The possibility of describing the development of spoilage bacteria in foods by predictive microbiology, and relating the spoilage of the product to a certain level of microorganisms would allow us to estimate the shelf life of different products.
+Of course, the model should include microorganism behaviour data throughout the general shelf life of that type of product to estimate realistic shelf life duration of any one of the products.
 The more accurate the models are, the more accurate our predictions will be, and this is an advantage for their practical application.